francescogerardomarra/its/modulo26/4_security.md

 - **Important:** Storing the CSRF token in cookies exposes you to XSS (Cross-Site Scripting) risks, as malicious scripts can potentially steal tokens from the cookie.
 As a result, this customization is generally not recommended unless you have additional security measures in place, such as Content Security Policy (CSP) and XSS protection.
 It's safer to stick to the default behavior of storing the CSRF token in the session.

 #### Disable
-In cases where you're working with a stateless application (e.g., using JWT or token-based authentication), you might want to disable CSRF protection since sessions are not used and thus no anti-CSRF token is needed.
+In cases where you're working with a stateless application (e.g. using JWT or token-based authentication), you might want to disable CSRF protection since sessions are not used and thus no anti-CSRF token is needed.

 In stateless applications, such as those using **JWT** or other **token-based authentication** methods, you may want to disable **CSRF protection**.
 This is because, in a stateless application, no session is maintained for tracking user state, and CSRF tokens are not required.